 Families and individuals in crisis should always have someone on whom they can rely.

 At GEDCO we strive to assist the residents of the Baltimore community with emergency food, financial and employment needs.
 We have done so through our CARES program, where we assist with career development and employment searches.
 CARES also provides emergency food and financial assistance.

 GEDCO’s CARES serves families and individuals in crisis by connecting our clients with resources that enable movement towards self-sufficiency.
-These resources include food and emergency financial assistance services.
+These resources include employment, food, and emergency financial assistance services.

-CARES continues to be run by an extremely dedicated team, consisting of one full time and one part time employee, as well as over 100 volunteers.
-With the generous support and food donations made by GEDCO’s network of over 55 Member Organizations, individuals, schools, corporations, government agencies, and community groups.
-During the past fiscal year, GEDCO’s CARES responded to over 3,599 requests for food, positively impacting 1,635 children, and financial assistance to over 478 families.
-This included providing 208 families with eviction prevention assistance, assisting 81 older adults with prescription assistance, and helped 189 households avoid a disruption in their utility service.
-CARES Career Connection assisted 120 people with their job search process, securing 75 jobs in FY 23 (April 1, 2022, thru March 31, 2020).
+CARES continues to be run by an extremely dedicated team, consisting of one full-time and one part time employee, as well as over 100 volunteers.
+With the generous support and food donations made by GEDCO’s network of over 56 Member Organizations, individuals, schools, corporations, government agencies, and community groups.
+During the past fiscal year, GEDCO’s CARES responded to over 4,297 requests for food, positively impacting 1,635 children, and financial assistance to over 662 families.
+This included providing 280 families with eviction prevention assistance, assisting 82 older adults with prescription assistance, and helped 300 households avoid a disruption in their utility service.
+CARES Career Connection assisted 120 people with their job search process, securing 75 jobs in FY 23 (April 1, 2022, thru March 31, 2023).